mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 80
 Jump Drive
 80
-Sensors

 4

 hull.
 This is done to permit experiments to be carried out that might otherwise be affected by the gravitic plates installed as standard on all ships.

-The Laboratory Ship’s Research Pinnace is a standard Pinnace, modified by replacing the cargo hold with a 19-ton Fuel/Cargo Container (consuming 19.95 tons) and a 1-ton Fuel Processor, to allow for wilderness refueling or transporting the ship’s ATV.
+The Laboratory Ship's Research Pinnace is a standard Pinnace, modified by replacing the cargo hold with a 19-ton Fuel/Cargo Container (consuming 19.95 tons) and a 1-ton Fuel Processor, to allow for wilderness refueling or transporting the ship's ATV.

 TL12 Tons Cost (MCr)
 Hull '360 tons, Dispersed Structure — 9